ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL3_Eng.md

 #### Example

 \<Query 1\> Delete auditing conditions for the user user1.
-After deletion, you can see that the auditing conditions have been deleted from SYS_AUDIT_OPTS_.
+After deletion, the user can see that the auditing conditions have been deleted from SYS_AUDIT_OPTS_.

 ```
 iSQL> DELAUDIT by user1;